The Standing Rules of the Youngstown State University Student Government Association

-- Members shall be expected at all meetings of the Legislative Assembly, any committees thereof on which they serve, and all scheduled any Representative Hour they have signed up to attend.
+2. Members shall be expected at all meetings of the Legislative Assembly, any committees thereof on which they serve, and all scheduled any Representative Hour they have signed up to attend.

-3. If a Member will be absent from all or part of a meeting or Representative Hour, s/he must contact the Chief of Staff, or in the case of committee meetings, the Chair of the Member’s committee, at least twenty-four (24) hours prior to the meeting/Representative Hour at which the Member will not be in attendance.
+3. If a Member will be absent from all or part of a meeting or Representative Hour, s/he must contact the Chief of Staff, or in the case of committee meetings, the Chair of the Member’s committee, at least twenty-four (24) hours prior to the meeting/Representative Hour at which the Member will not attend.

 4. If a Member is absent from an entire meeting and is not excused, s/he shall accrue one (1) unexcused absence.
 Leaving early from or arriving late to a meeting without being excused or missing a Representative Hour without excuse shall constitute one-half (1/2) absence.